Skip to content

 Frequently asked questions

-What is the largest hail storm on record in Fort Wayne?
+What is the typical cost to repair hail damage on a 2,000 square foot roof in Fort Wayne?

 Wind/hail deductible notice